 Music and cultural transfer; transnationality and colonialism; migration and diasporas; reception studies; music, revolution and totalitarianism; medieval liturgical chant and orality.

-Group members: Dr Michael Ellison, Professor Pauline Fairclough, Dr Guido Heldt, Professor Sarah Hibberd, Professor Emma Hornby, Professor John Pickard, Dr Florian Scheding, Dr Justin Williams.
+Group members: Professor Michael Ellison, Professor Pauline Fairclough, Dr Guido Heldt, Professor Sarah Hibberd, Professor Emma Hornby, Professor John Pickard, Dr Florian Scheding, Dr Justin Williams.

-Music in multi-medial cultural artefacts and practice, including: popular music, especially hip hop; opera, musicals; music for film and televison; medieval music.
+Music in multi-medial cultural artefacts and practice, including: popular music, especially hip hop; opera, musicals; music for film and television; medieval music.

-Group members: Dr Michael Ellison, Professor Neal Farwell, Dr Guido Heldt, Professor Sarah Hibberd, Professor Emma Hornby, Dr Justin Williams.
+Group members: Professor Michael Ellison, Professor Neal Farwell, Dr Guido Heldt, Professor Sarah Hibberd, Professor Emma Hornby, Dr Justin Williams.

 Music as performance

 Medieval liturgical chant (primarily Western European); liturgy; theology; computer-assisted chant analysis; veneration of saints; processions.
 This research group is funded by the Leverhulme Trust (until 2021), the Arts and Humanities Research Council (until 2022) and the British Academy (until 2022).